 Spain is renowned for its excellent, world-class transport facilities and links so getting around Spain these days is very easy.
 The Spanish highway system is the fourth longest in the world at 15,152 kilometres, only behind the huge countries of USA, China and Canada.
 Madrid has six motorways radiating out to each of the corners of the country, and many other toll roads and freeways connect the main cities and towns in the country.

 They are always maintained in prime condition and operate with strict standards; many of the newer highways receive very little use and, as a whole, they rarely experience traffic incidents and overcrowding.
 Highways in Spain are denoted by the letter A (for autopista or autovia).
-Their speed limit is usually set at 120 km/h.
+The speed limit is 120 km/h.
 In addition, there are hundreds of second degree national roads, the longest one, the N-340, running over 1,000 kilometres from Girona to Cadiz.
 Spain has invested heavily in a high speed train network which is run by the national train service carrier Renfe.

 The now famous Ave high speed train service has cut the travel times significantly between the major cities around mainland Spain travelling at speeds of of over 300 kilometers an hour.
 You can now travel in comfort and style from Madrid to Barcelona in just over 2 hours and 30 minutes or from Madrid to Malaga on the Costa del Sol in under 3 hours.